August 21st, 2022

 proudly serving Nuun on course

 The course for the Iron Horse Half Marathon is pretty awesome.
 It starts at Olallie State Park and finishes in North Bend at Meadowbrook Farm, and in between the two covers 13.1 miles of beautiful scenery, numerous railroad trestles, and a whole lot of gentle elevation loss.
 Please see below for detailed course information, as well as a map of the course.
 There is an elevation loss of approximately 880 feet.
 The course starts at about 1300′ and finishes at about 400′ in North Bend.
+The entirety of the course is unpaved and consists of hard packed dirt.
+Regular road running shoes work great.

 There a total of 5 aid stations along the course.
 Since it is summertime, we strongly recommend that all runners bring extra water and/or an extra bottle with them, in the case of hot temperatures (which are not uncommon in August) to help prevent dehydration.
 Aid stations are 2-3 miles apart.
-All aid stations will have the following items:

 Shuttles will pick up participants at the parking lot of Meadowbrook Farm which is located at 1711 Boalch Ave NW, North Bend, WA 98045.
-See below for a zoomed in view of the exact location where the shuttles will go.
-Please do not park inside the parking lot at Meadowbrook Farm, there is plenty of parking on the field.

 FINISH LINE PARKING